fmaussion/intro_to_programming/_sources/week_01/03-Assignment.md

 # Assignment 01

-The only assignment this week is to get python to work on your laptop, and have read or watched the "Why program" lecture notes!
+The only assignment this week is to get python to work on your laptop.

+*Of course, reading/watching the online materials is always part of your weekly assignments!
+I wont repeat this each week though.*